 A curiosity: the Capela dos Ossos

-Before the journey continues the next morning, there is still time to visit the Capela dos Ossos, the Chapel of the Bones.
+Before the journey continues the next morning, there is still time to visit the Capela dos Ossos, the chapel of the bones.
 It is located in a side wing of the Igreja de São Francisco church.
 The chapel owes its name to the bones with which it is decorated.
 The chapel dates from the 16th century and dates back to the Counter-Reformation.
 The Franciscans wanted to encourage their fellow believers to reflect.
-In addition, the chapel should remind of the transience of life.
+The chapel was also intended to commemorate the transience of life.
 This is also the saying above the entrance: "Nós ossos que aqui estamos pelos vossos esperamos“- We bones here are waiting for yours.
 Macabre?
 Definitely, but the chapel also encourages thinking.

 Discover the Alentejo here: